Review by Pandora MoonRaven

 All and all this is a great deck.
 I find myself pulling it out when I am teaching people about the tarot, while I am in readings with various clients and even when I am just reading for myself.
 It is also great to study with.
 I would recommend this deck without hesitation and feel it has a tremendous value for all readers beginning, advanced and professional.

-See card images from the Universal Tarot Professional
+See sample card images from the Universal Tarot Professional

 Contribute to Aeclectic: Write a review · Add your deck · Send us card images